 The Chase Sapphire Preferred Card is the choice to make if foreign travel is high on your list.

-Although it comes with an annual fee, that fee can be waived in the first year and, in the years to follow, may well pay for itself many times over in rewards.
+Although it comes with an annual fee that, in the years to follow, may well pay for itself many times over in rewards.